RickyGuoTheCrazish/UniSupportSystem/README.md

 - **Course Advisor**: "What courses should I take for data science?"
 - **University Poet**: "Tell me about campus life in haiku form"
-- **Scheduling Assistant**: "Can you show me calendar year schedule of Fall 2025?"
+- **Scheduling Assistant**: "Can you show me academic important dates of Fall 2025?"

 The Triage Agent will automatically route your query to the appropriate specialist agent.